svenmalvik/texte/ideas.md

 ## Characters

 ### Developer
-Dan (47) is a real tech nerd.
-He is a bit overweight.
-He don't cares how he looks.
-Dan loves meat and drinks way too much coffee.
-He lives alone
+Dan (47) is a real tech nerd and a full stack software developer.
+He goes in t-shirts, loves meat and drinks way too much coffee.

 ### Tester
 Tina (28) is a very curious and pretty girl who has been in the comapny since she finished high-school.
 Tina works strict by the rules.
 She used to eat salad and drinks roibosh tea.
 What others think of her does matter to her.